-The GED test is a high school equivalency test.
-The GED was created in the 1940’s to help World War 2 veterans complete their high school education.
-Five years later, the GED test became available to civilians.
+The GED (General Educational Development) is a high school equivalency test.
+The GED® was created in the 1940’s to help World War 2 veterans complete their high school education.
+Five years later, the GED® test became available to civilians.
 Over 20 million people have passed the GED® since it’s creation over 70 years ago.

 What Does the GED Test Include?